JamesClarke7283/advanced_databases_and_big_data_-Assignment_2-/PLAN.md

 - [x] Setup Docker with Mysql.
 [Mariadb Docker](https://hub.docker.com/_/mariadb)

-- [ ] Setup on run, a script to auto-populate the database if it does not exist.
+- [x] Setup on run, a script to auto-populate the database if it does not exist.

-- [ ] Create a REST API to interact with the Mysql database (implementing create/query stuff).
+- [ ] Create a Frontend to interact with the Mysql database (implementing create/query stuff).
 (Done in Fresh framework)

 - [ ] Write a frontend for that REST API (Done in Fresh framework)